 9. Freeze Dance

-Want to get your little one moving while showing her how to follow simple directions?
+Want to get a little one moving while showing her how to follow simple directions?
 Freeze dance!

 “We’re big fans of freeze dance in our house,” says Kelly Goodman, of Toms River, New Jersey.
 “My toddler is always genuinely surprised when I stop the music, and I love watching her adorable moves!”